 I typically layered a long sleeve t-shirt, a heavy sweater, a scarf and my insulated coat and I stayed warm and toasty all day long.
 So bring a variety of heavy sweaters for your Winter escape!

-These are super handy to have when you’re in any cold weather location and easy to buy at your local grocery store.
+These are super handy to have when you’re in any cold weather location.
 Pick up some warm packs that can be warm in an instant and they’ll be a life saver!

 Thick Socks / Double Layer

 Again, my feet are always cold, so I wore a pair of regular socks and then layered over them with another pair of thicker cold weather socks and then my insulated boots and my feet stayed warm the majority of the time.